Find Grad Schools

 Science: Using scientific rules and methods to solve problems.

-In the United States, there were 17,000 jobs for Environmental Engineering Technician in 2016.
+There were about 17,000 jobs for Environmental Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Environmental Engineering Technician by 2026.
-There will be an estimated 1,700 positions for Environmental Engineering Technician per year.
+Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 undefined